 Rippling's user-friendly interface simplifies HR processes and automates administrative tasks.
 Its clean and intuitive design features a centralized dashboard that displays essential information at a glance, including employee data, PTO balances, and compliance status.
 Rippling offers easy navigation and access to critical features like onboarding and payroll processing.
 Its interface is particularly well-suited for small to mid-sized businesses that may need dedicated HR professionals on staff.

-Workday and Rippling both provide outstanding customer service and resources.
+Workday and Rippling both provide quality customer service and resources.
 Workday offers 24/7 customer support and a comprehensive knowledge base, which includes webinars, training, and certifications.
 It also has an online community where users can share best practices and connect with peers.

 Rippling offers a variety of resources, such as a help center, live chat, phone support, and email support, with extended support hours for US-based customers.
 It also has an online community and user groups to facilitate peer-to-peer support and share best practices.
 While Workday's support is known for its responsiveness and expertise, Rippling's personalized support is praised for its accessibility and ease of use.